rkelson/metadata-asset-tracking-tool/metadata/political/vista_ballot_areas.md

 ### What is the purpose of the dataset?

-This dataset is actively used in more than 20 counties in Utah.
-These are counties that have adopted a GIS-based approach to manage precinct-to-residence assignment within VISTA, the statewide voter registration database.
+This dataset is actively used in all 29 counties in Utah.
+The counties have adopted a GIS-based approach to manage precinct-to-residence assignment within VISTA, the statewide voter registration database.
 This dataset also drives many of the State's voter information pages and helps citizens know [how and where to vote](https://votesearch.utah.gov/voter-search/search/search-by-address/how-and-where-can-i-vote).

 ### What does the dataset represent?